 Jerimiah most recently finished an eight-year stint in the office of former Governor Matt Mead, holding the positions of Director of Economic Diversification, Natural Resource Policy Director, Natural Resource Policy Advisor, and State Planning Coordinator.
 Before that, Rieman was Administrator and Policy and Legislative Advisor in the Wyoming Department of Workforce Services.

 A fifth generation Wyoming native, Jerimiah grew up in Riverton and is a graduate of Colorado State University and Leadership Wyoming.
-He is currently pursuing a Master of Legal Studies and has authored Wyoming Singletrack: A Mountain Bike Trail Guide.
+In his leisure time he is pursuing a Master of Legal Studies and has authored Wyoming Singletrack: A Mountain Bike Trail Guide.

 Jerimiah and his wife are the proud parents of identical twin boys.
 His family enjoys Wyoming’s great outdoors, including mountain biking, camping, fishing and skiing.

 Kelli Little serves as the Wyoming County Commissioners Association’s Deputy Director.
 Kelli’s duties with the WCCA include office management, member services, internal and external communications, meeting planning, and press relations.